Hauntmore/TypeScript-Discord.js-Bot-Template/README.md

 # TypeScript Discord.js Bot Template

+**You are expected to know the basic fundamentals of JavaScript, TypeScript, Node.js.
+It would also be useful if you know basic usage of your device's operating system.**

 ## Getting Started
 1. Setting up dotenv files.
     - Remove `.example` from the `test.env.example` and `.env.example` files.